MeredithCorpOSS/ape-dev-rt/docs/about.md

 Both Application Infrastructure (DBs/compute) and Deployment (code) are defined in versioned configuration.
 Makes disaster recovery simpler by applying/deploying in second region.

-Encourages devops practices, specifically allowing developers to take control of their own infrastructure and lessen the burden on central team
+Encourages devops practices, specifically allowing developers to take control of their own infrastructure and lessen the burden on central team, but at the same time allowing for separation where needed - PCI or where skills/time are at a deficit